 Fab Labs began in 2002 as an educational outreach programme at the Massachusetts Institute of Technology’s (MIT) Centre for Bits & Atoms.
 Founded by CBA’s Professor Neil Gershenfeld their aims are to provide a technical prototyping platform for innovation and invention, providing stimulus for local entrepreneurship and a platform for learning and innovation: a place to play, to create, to learn, to mentor, to invent.

-To be a Fab Lab means connecting to a global community of learners, educators, technologists, researchers, makers and innovators – a knowledge sharing network that spans 30 countries and 24 time zones.
+To be a Fab Lab means connecting to a global community of learners, educators, technologists, researchers, makers and innovators – a knowledge sharing network that spans over 30 countries and 24 time zones.
 Because all Fab Labs share common tools and processes, the program is building a global network, a distributed laboratory for research and invention.

 Fab Labs contain a range of advanced digital design and fabrication tools, including open-source software and programmes written by researchers at MIT’s Centre for Bits & Atoms.
 Equipment includes laser cutters that make 2D and 3D structures, 3D printers for making 3D polymer parts with complex geometries, a vinyl sign cutter that can also plot in copper to make antennas and flex circuits, a high-resolution NC milling machine that makes circuit boards and precision parts, a large wood router for building furniture and housing, and a suite of electronic components and programming tools for low-cost, high-speed microcontrollers for on-site rapid electronics circuit prototyping.